chronis98/FullyHomomorphicDL/README.md

 # FullyHomomorphicDL
-The program is implemented on the FullyHomomorphicDL_program.py file. \n In order to run the program run the setup of Pyfhel and move the file in Pyfhel/examples
+The program is implemented on the FullyHomomorphicDL_program.py file. <pre>
+In order to run the program run the setup of Pyfhel and move the file in Pyfhel/examples